-(2).-The classes of Applications dealt with by Appellate Courts only and specified in the note to Judicial Statement His Majesty's High Court of Judicature, Appellate Side, Bombay, 30th September 1914.
+(2)-The classes of Applications dealt with by Appellate Courts only and specified in the note to Judicial Statement His Majesty's High Court of Judicature, Appellate Side, of Original Jurisdiction in the Presidency of Bombay in the year 1913.

+Eombay, 30th September 1914.